Badal1056/ShopSphere/README.md

 # 🛍️ ShopSphere - E-Commerce Website

-**ShopSphere** is a modern, responsive e-commerce website built using HTML5, CSS3, and JavaScript.
+**ShopSphere** is a modern, responsive e-commerce website built using HTML5, CSS3, JavaScript and Bootstrap.
 The platform features product listings, an interactive shopping cart, and a sleek, mobile-friendly design.

 ## 🌐 Demo Link
 👉 [Live Preview](https://shopsphere-badaljha.netlify.app/)